slslslrhfem/song_structure_graph/README.md

 Note that folder "datasets" from various site, to get genre label for musics.

-This github link will be updated soon.
+This github now on updating..